19hours/sg-statutes/Acts/Rubber Industry Act.md

 (c) the Board considers it in the public interest to do so.

-(4) No person who is not an incorporated person shall be licensed under this section unless there is in respect of the business a valid certificate of registration of business issued under any written law in force in Singapore relating to the registration of businesses.
+(4) A person who is not an incorporated person may not be licensed under this section unless the person is registered under a registered business name under the Business Names Registration Act 2014.

+[Act 29 of 2014 wef 03/01/2016]

 (5) Every licensee shall pay such annual licence fee as may be prescribed.